SSWConsulting/SSW.Rules.Content/rules/the-main-principles-of-clean-architecture/rule.md

 The Infrastructure layer is where the external systems are interacted with.
 For example, you might setup a library to wrap a third party Web API or a database.
 This layer is dependent on the Application layer, but not on anything outside of itself.
 This layer typically defines the implementation of the interfaces defined in the Application layer.

-While this layer might not implement much business logic, it is still important to keep it clean and testable.
+This layer is important for keeping our application clean and testable.
 For general unit testing this layer is the one that is mocked out the most - therefore interfaces should make sense and be easy to mock.

 Examples: